kheerand/Social-architecture-pattern-library/techniques/(t001-06) Structure of information flow/README.md

 ## Examples
+### Example 1

 For example, a monthly public report of water pollution level, especially nearby the industrial release, could have a lot of effect on people's opinions regarding the industry, and lead to changes in the waste water level of pollution[[1](#1)].

+### Example 2

+The car lot manager requires information about current inventory.

+### Example 3

+A democracy requires information about the government for voters.

 ## Counter examples